wuangyalin/deliver_order_ddd/README.md

 `Domain/Service/SendPersonalOrder.php`
 They are extends `Domain/Service/SendOrder.php` so both services have can share the method `_parseGeneralFieldToEntity` and also have their own methods.

-Same implementation for the other services.
+Same implementation for the other services as well as tests.

 **3. Polymorphism:**
 As for the same example, we extend from some other classes, we can override some of the methods.
 Like the `issueOrder` method in `Domain/Service/SendOrder.php`.